Biden bounces back up after falling off bike in Rehoboth Beach

 Joe Biden took a tumble on Saturday morning while out for a bike ride in Rehoboth Beach, Delaware.

-The president, 79, fell from his bike while riding up to greet members of the public.
+The president, 79, fell from his bike while riding up to greet members of the public at Cape Henlopen State Park.

 Quickly bouncing back up, Mr Biden said: “I’m good”, adding “my foot got caught”.